josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 **Reminder:** be sure to restart your dev server after making config changes.

-_If you're running into errors, double-check that everything installed properly, all the necessary imports are present in your config file, and there are no syntax errors in the config file.)_
+_If you're running into errors, double-check that everything installed properly, all the necessary imports are present in your config file, and there are no syntax errors in the config file._

 ### Markdown pages

-Because of the config changes we just made, `.md` files are now treated as components--which means thanks to mdsvex, you can use Markdown files as pages!
+Because of the config changes we just made, Markdown files are now treated as components--which means thanks to mdsvex, you can use Markdown files as pages!

 <Callout>
 Thanks to mdsvex, you can use Markdown files as pages!